 The new development planning process has provided additional time in order to allow for community consultation.
 Stakeholder engagement enables a better-informed plan, which garners greater community support as the plan moves towards adoption.

-For information on how CARD Group can assist with facilitating community consultation and research for town planning please contact Albert Hamilton at email@example.com or visit www.card-group.com.
+Alternatively, for information on how CARD Group can assist with facilitating community consultation and research for town planning please contact Albert Hamilton at email@example.com or visit www.card-group.com.
 We operate throughout the UK, Ireland, the EU and globally.